-The Convention on the Rights of the Child: a still insufficient first step
+The Convention on Children’s Rights : a still insufficient first step

-This Convention, ratified by most UN member countries, except the USA and Somalia, aims to ensure the protection of more than 8 million children in the world against common ailments they suffer: work forced child labor, sexual abuse, child soldiers, prostitution, trafficking, pornography.
+- This Convention, ratified by most UN member countries, except the USA and Somalia, aims to ensure the protection of more than 8 million children in the world against common ailments they suffer: work forced child labour, sexual abuse, child soldiers, prostitution, trafficking, pornography.

 - Ten years ago, 200,000 children under 14 years fought with weapons in hand, they are now nearly 300,000.
 140 million children still do not have access to primary education (855 million of the world’s population is illiterate that is two thirds of women and one sixth of humanity) even though significant progress has been made.
 180 million children are still malnourished, 3 million die each year from lack of clean water.
 More encouraging signs to report, the mortality of children under 5 years fell by half in 30 years, 8 children in the Third World in 10 attend primary school today.